8 best books for women with autism to read (+ my story)

 That’s the focus of my book, Mountain Song: A Journey to Finding Quiet in the Swiss Alps, which shares my story of how spending so much time alone and close to nature changed everything for me.

-Here are some of the other books about autism – by women writers – that have helped me come to terms with my ASD and get myself in a position where I could thrive.
+Along the way, here are some of the best books about autism – by women writers – that have helped me come to terms with my ASD and get myself in a position where I could thrive.

 The best books by women with autism – about how women experience autism

-On paper, this novel is an unusual one, embracing themes of discovering both autism spectrum disorder and the joy of sex.
-It's the first in a trilogy, with each book focused on a female protagonist needing to let go of their old way of doing things to step into a new way of living and embrace relationships that bring out their most joyful, authentic selves.
+At first glance, this romance novel is an unusual one, embracing themes of discovering both autism spectrum disorder and the joy of, um, passionate love.
+It’s the first in a trilogy, with each book focused on a protagonist needing to let go of their old way of doing things to step into a new way of living and embrace relationships that bring out their most joyful, authentic selves.

 Aspergirls by Rudy Simone was the first book I bought when I first started learning more about autism, and it’s a great starting point for women with autism and the people who love them.

-It talks about the challenges of being a woman with autism, but also the strengths and unique perspectives that are often overlooked.
-And that, especially when you're a young woman, is so important to keep in mind.
+It talks about the challenges of being a woman with autism, as well as the strengths and unique perspectives that are often overlooked.
+And that, especially when you’re a young woman, is so important to keep in mind.

-If Iain could add any books to this list, it would probably be this one.
-During the nearly six years we've been together, he's needed to learn a lot about my quirks, strengths, and weaknesses.
+If Iain could add any books about autism to this list, it would probably be this guide by Rudy Simone.
+During the eight years we’ve been together, he’s needed to learn a lot about my quirks, strengths, and weaknesses.

 This book by Rudy Simone is a really handy way to explain ASD to partners and open up conversations about the support you need from them (and when to be left alone).

-Temple Grandin's writing deserves a place on every person's bookshelf, not just those with autism.
-In The Autistic Brain she shares her own experience with autism alongside remarkable discoveries about the autistic brain.
+Temple Grandin’s writing deserves a place on every person’s bookshelf, not just those with autism.
+In The Autistic Brain, Temple shares her own experience with autism alongside remarkable discoveries about the autistic brain.

 What I love most about Temple Grandin is her focus on the contributions, not struggles, of autistic people – and how we can best nurture these contributions by making changes in our societies.

-Best known for her book Wintering: The Power of Rest and Retreat in Difficult Times – a graceful reminder to respect the seasons of our lives – Katherine May has also penned a wonderful book about her own journey with autism.
+Best known for her book Wintering: The Power of Rest and Retreat in Difficult Times, Katherine May has also penned this wonderful book about her own journey with autism.